-MMC vs Correlation: What Numerai Actually Pays For
+MMC vs CORJ60: What Numerai Actually Pays For

 What the Metrics Measure

-CORJ60 (Correlation, journeyed over 60 days) measures how well your predictions align with actual market outcomes.
+CORJ60 is Numerai's 60-day correlation score, measuring how well your predictions align with actual market outcomes over that window.
 High CORJ60 means your model predicts returns well.
 The distribution across staked models clusters near zero with a slight positive skew.

 MMC (Meta-Model Contribution) is subtler.
 It asks whether your model still adds value after subtracting the crowd's combined prediction (the meta-model).
 A high-MMC model knows something the rest of the tournament does not.
 You can post strong correlation and near-zero MMC if your predictions are redundant with everyone else's.